ansible-collections/ibm_zos_ims/_sources/modules/ims_psb_gen.rst.txt

   This parameter is only required and applies if src is a sequential data set.

   | **required**: False
   | **type**: str

+batch
+  Batch can be used to perform multiple operations in a single module call.

+  Expects a list of the location(s) of the IMS Program Specification Block (PSB) source to be compiled.

+  The source can reference a PDS or PDSE member, sequential data set or UNIX System Services file path.

+  | **required**: False
+  | **type**: list
+  | **elements**: dict

+  src
+    The src field can reference a PDS, PDSE member, sequential data set, or UNIX System Services file path.

+    If a PDS is specified, all members within the PDS will be treated as individual PSB source members to be processed.

+    | **required**: True
+    | **type**: str

+  location
+    The PSB source location, Supported options are DATA_SET or USS.
+The default is DATA_SET.

+    The DATA_SET option can be used for a PDS, PDSE, or sequential data set.

+    | **required**: False
+    | **type**: str
+    | **default**: DATA_SET
+    | **choices**: DATA_SET, USS

   replace
     When 'replace' is 'true', an existing PSB member matching the name in the input PSB source will be overwitten.

     | **required**: False
     | **type**: bool
     | **default**: True

-src
-  The src field can reference a PDS, PDSE member, sequential data set, or UNIX System Services file path.

-  If a PDS is specified, all members within the PDS will be treated as individual PSB source members to be processed.
+  member_list
+    A list of member names if the source specified is a data set.

+    Optionally, proceeding the source_member, a colon with a target name for the generated PSB member can be specified.
+If no target name is specified, source_name will be used as the target name.

+    If 'member_list' is empty and location is set to 'DATA_SET' or not specified, then src is expected to be a sequential data set.

+    Elements are of the list are str or dict with single key-value

     | **required**: False
+    | **type**: list

+  psb_name
+    Target name of the generated PSB member.

+    This parameter is only required and applies if src is a sequential data set.

+    | **required**: False
     | **type**: str

 sys_lib
   A list of required macro libraries that are needed to compile the PSB source.
 These libraries will be used as the sys_lib at compile time.

   | **required**: True
   | **type**: list

+dest
+  The target output PSBLIB partitioned data set in which the PSB members will be generated.

+  | **required**: True
+  | **type**: str